ServusCarolus/tl-switch/README.md

 One should remind users to look at any configuration files in their home `texmf` directories and to look at GUI config files, shell resource files (`.profile`, `.bashrc`, `.cshrc`, etc.), and any other settings with paths and program references.

 # Caveat: A Word about paths

-It is quite probable that an IDE will not use the $PATH variable.
+It is quite probable that an IDE will not use the `$PATH` shell variable.
 Instead, it will use its own mechanism for handling paths.
 One must fix this by putting `/opt/tex/`<user>`/bin` as the first directory in the path used by the IDE, where <user> is replaced by the current username.
 That will ensure the proper function of this script.

 Also, be aware that any symbolic links or stale config files that point to a different path than the $PATH shell variable can cause undocumented behavior.
 When using this script, it is recommended to check all IDE settings, local texmf trees, symbolic links, etc., to prevent some paths being used in some circumstances, while others are used in different ones.